julisotoh/Databricks_learning/Machine_Learning_PCA.md

     )
 ```

-Saving the PCA output is not required for PCA itself.
+Saving the PCA result is not required by PCA itself.

-I used this approach because I separated the Machine Learning process into different stages:
+I used this approach because I separated the Machine Learning process
+into stages:

 ```text
 Feature Engineering